“Set 4. First World War memorial, erected 1920.

 DESCRIPTION: the memorial is aligned with the pathway to the south porch of the Church of St Peter and set into the line of the boundary wall of the churchyard.

 The cross is flanked by two inward curving quadrant rubble walls with ashlar copings and quoins.
-The copings on each side are dated 1939 – 1945 with 48 names on stone plaques in the wall below.
-The semi-circular area enclosed by the walls has block paving and an affixed metal bar to support wreaths.
+The semi-circular area enclosed by the walls has block paving and an affixed metal bar to support the wreaths.”

 - Date of original photo: early 20th century